chrisburnell/chrisburnell.com/src/posts/articles/2017-11-03-no-three-snowflakes.md

 ---
 date: 2017-11-03T17:01:00+0000
 title: No Three Snowflakes Are Alike
-lede: I developed a Sass function to generate a list of unique pairs given a List or Map of data, so I extrapolated the idea and refactored the function to generate a series of unique groups of size <var>n</var>.
+description: I developed a Sass function to generate a list of unique pairs given a List or Map of data, so I extrapolated the idea and refactored the function to generate a series of unique groups of size <var>n</var>.
 tags:
   - scss
 banner: